calebtkjordan/bootstrap-portfolio-challenege/README.md

 ## Placeholder Images
 For this version, placeholder images are sourced from [placehold.co](https://placehold.co/).
 The background images in the skills section cards were designed by me, created using AI (DALL-E).

-## Acknowledgements
-Special thanks to everyone supporting and guiding me through this learning journey in the bootcamp.